jeramee/jo_inf_655_midterm-front-end_II/README.md

 ## Project Overview

-In this project, you will develop a web application using ReactJS that allows users to browse, search, and purchase products.
-Your application will include several key pages and components, focusing on applying ReactJS concepts like components, props, state, context, navigation, and forms.
-Additionally, you will style your application using CSS or your own choice to create an appealing and user-friendly interface.
+Develop a web application using ReactJS that allows users to browse, search, and purchase products.  application will include several key pages and components, focusing on applying ReactJS concepts like components, props, state, context, navigation, and forms.
+Additionally, style the application using CSS or  own choice to create an appealing and user-friendly interface.

 ## Files